nolantait/staticky/README.md

   end
 end
 ```

+We get `link_to` from the `Staticky::Phlex::ViewHelpers` which resolves either
+a URL or a phlex class from your router.

 When you are developing your site you run `bin/dev` to start your development
 server on http://localhost:9292.
 This will automatically reload after a short